-There may however, be limited circumstances where senior leadership determine that an individual staff member or group of staff would obtain a better understanding of their safeguarding responsibilities by instead reading the condensed version of part 1, which is held at Annex A of Keeping Children Safe in Education.
+There may however, be limited circumstances where senior leadership determine that an individual staff member or group of staff would obtain a better understanding of their safeguarding responsibilities by instead reading the condensed version of part 1, which is held at Annex A of

+.
 This would only be appropriate in exceptional circumstances, following approval by the Governing Board and with additional training provided to supplement and reinforce key messages to these staff groups.